Twitter could become a plutocrat’s toy

 Prominent persons have the greatest reach on Twitter, as personalities from politics, the media, pop culture et cetera have the most followers.
 Bots – software that automatically shares and retweets specific messages – are known to boost propaganda in manipulative ways.
-However, an average person would probably be unable to attract a large number of followers even with the support of an army of bots.
+However, an average person would probably be unable to attract a large number of followers even with the support an army of bots.

 Musk has more than 90 million followers on Twitter.
 He is known for jokes, sarcasm and leaking proprietary business information, which earned him the attention of the Security and Exchange Commission, the stock-market regulator in the USA.
-To him, “freedom” seems to mean doing what he wants without a government agency getting in his way, an attitude we often see among oligarchic populists (see Hans Dembowski on www.dandc.eu).
+To him, "freedom" seems to mean doing what he want without a government agency getting in his way, an attitude we often see among oligarchic populists (see Hans Dembowski auf www.dandc.eu).

 Depending on how Musk might change Twitter’s rules, the platform may either strengthen democratic deliberation or authoritarian populism in the future.
 Crucial issues will be who is allowed to use Twitter and what kind of messaging is permitted.
 Musk claims to be a “free-speech absolutist”.
 For all practical purposes, that will probably mean that anyone with a loud voice will be free to state whatever they want – including disinformation, hate speech and lies.
-When this manuscript was finalised in mid-May, the prospective Twitter owner had tellingly just said he does not want former US president Donald Trump to stay barred from the platform.
+When the manuskript was finalised in mid-May, the prospective Twitter owner had tellingly just said he does not want former US president Donald Trump to stay barred from the platform.

 In the global south, Twitter will most likely keep amplifying powerful members of the elite.
 Debates that start on Twitter often find their way onto other social-media platforms as well as into mainstream media.
-India’s reactionary Hindu supremacists typically rely on WhatsApp to amplify messages, whereas Russian and Ukrainian actors are using Telegram channels for the propaganda campaigns as part of the ongoing war.
+India’s reactionary Hindu supremacists typically rely on WhatsApp to amplify messages, whereas Russian and Ukrainian actors are using telegram channels for the propaganda campaigns as part of the ongoing war.

 Would a new Twitter leadership make matters worse?
 It is unlikely that the platform will become an unusable hub of mis-and disinformation.
 Though Musk denies he has an economic interest in Twitter, he would not have become a billionaire without caring for money.
 To generate revenues, he has proposed charging Twitter users “a small fee”.
 That might make the platform even more elitist.